xythobuz/avrNetStack/README.md

 ### ARP Module

 Handles received ARP Packets, maintains an ARP Cache and gives functions of higher layers a method to obtain a MAC Address from an IP Address.
-If the Cache has no hit, a ARP Packet is issued, so that the higher layer can try again later.
+If the Cache has no hit, an ARP Packet is issued, so that the higher layer can try again later.

 ### IPv4 Module

 Handles received IPv4 Packets.
 Received valid Datagrams are given to the appropriate next stack layer.
 Also, IPv4 Packets can be transmitted with this module.
-It buffers outgoing IPv4 Packets to get the target MAC from the ARP Module.
+It buffers outgoing IPv4 Packets to get the target MAC from the ARP Module automatically.

 ### ICMP Module

 Handles received ICMP Packets.
 Can answer and send out echo requests.
 A single handler for echo replies can be registered.
+This is used to implement a simple Ping Utility in "test/main.c".

 ### UDP Module